Photos of beautiful and unusual guitars that I have owned or worked on.

 Elvis with Isana Jazzguitar

-Several models were produced, but the most desirable is the stylish Black Archtop owned by Elvis Presley whilst stationed a few miles away in Bad Nauheim, near Frankfurt, Germany 1958-1960.
+Several models were produced during these years, all seemingly of good quality, but the most desirable iteration is the stylish black-lacquered archtop owned by Elvis Presley whilst stationed a few miles away in Bad Nauheim, on the other side of Frankfurt, Germany 1958-1960.

 Elvis with Isana Jazzgitarre